openstack/kolla/doc/image-building.rst

     $ tools/build.py

-By default, the above command would build all images based on centos image.
+By default, the above command would build all images based on CentOS image.

 If you want to change the base distro image, add ``-b``: